Feeling Envious And Irritated Lately? Try This One Thing

 It isn’t hard to be envious of friends and neighbors who seem to be weathering life a bit easier than you.
 And that envy isn’t helping you fend off irritability – in fact, it could be making it worse.

-Your social media feed seems full of vacation-taking while you are feeling trapped at home…
+- Your social media feed seems full of vacation-taking while you are busy trying to keep your head above water…

 I could go on, but you get the picture.